Dr. Mary E. White - Curriculum Vitae

 Crother, B.I., M. E. White, J.M.
 Savage, M.E.
 Eckstudt, M.R.
 Graham and D.W.
 Gardner (2011) A Reevaluation of the Status of the Foxsnakes Pantherophis gloydi Conant and P. vulpinus Baird and Girard (Lepidosauria).
 ISRN Zoology Volume 2011.

 Eckstudt, M.E., D.M.
 Sever, M.E.
 White and B.I.
 Crother.
 (2009).
 Phylogenetic Analysis of Sperm Storage in Female Squamates Chapter 5 in L.T.
 Dahnof (Ed.),Animal Reproduction: New Research Developments (pp. 185-218).
 NOVA Science Publishers, Inc., Happauge, New York.

 Crother, B.I., M.E.
 White, D. Gardner and J. Warms (2009).
 Giant Canadian Snakes and Forensic Phylogenetics.
 Contemporary Herpetology 2009(2).

 White, M.E., M. Kelly-Smith, and B.I.
 Crother.
 Higher level snake phylogeny as inferred from 28S ribosomal DNA and morphology.
 (2005).
-Book chapter IN Ecology and Evolution in the Tropics (eds., M. Donnelly, B. Crother, C. Guyer, M. Wake, M. White), University of Chicago Press
+Book chapter IN Ecology and Evolution in the Tropics (eds., M. Donnelly, B. Crother, C. Guyer, M. Wake, M. White), University of Chicago Press (in press)

 Johnson, A., R.F.
 Bacharova, B.I.
 Crother, M.E.
 White, R. Patient, M. Drum, and T. Masi (2003).
 Regulative Germ Cell Specification in Axolotl Embryos: A Primitive Trait Conserved in the Mammalian Lineage.
 Phil.
 Trans.
 R. Soc.
 London:358:1371.